MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/August.md

 1. Full notifications module, powered by [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify)
 1. System-wide font fetching, powered by [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils)

+### UntitledImGuiFramework 0.7.1.0 and 0.7.2.0
+These 2 releases were released on the 30th of August and contain major bug fixes in downstream libraries and the internals of the framework, as well as Win32 integration for the platform functions part of the Window interface API.

 ### UntitledFontUtils 1.0
 We're also releasing the 1.0 release of [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils), a library for querying, fetching and loading system-wide fonts on Windows and Freedesktop-based systems.